waizui/luacg/README.md

 ![preview](./preview.png)

-luacg is a project implements computer grahics algorithms in pure lua.
+luacg is a project implements computer graphics algorithms in pure lua.

 you can learn computer graphics by reading the source code and making changes.